 2 to encourage national and regional testing entities to assist ITU in implementing this resolution;

-3 to adopt conformity-assessment regimes and procedures based on applicable ITU-T recommendations, leading to better quality of service/quality of experience, and to higher probability of interoperability of equipment, services and systems,
+3 to support implementation of the Conformance and Interoperability Action Plan, leading to better quality of service/quality of experience, and to higher probability of interoperability of equipment, services and systems;

-further invites Member States and Sector Members

-to bear in mind the legal and regulatory frameworks of other countries concerning equipment that negatively affects the quality of their telecommunication infrastructure, in particular recognizing the concerns of developing countries with respect to counterfeit equipment,

-further invites Member States

-to contribute to the next radiocommunication assembly in 2012 in order for it to consider and take appropriate actions as deemed necessary.
+4 to encourage acceptance of test results developed by accredited laboratories in order to increase confidence, minimize the cost associated with conformity assessment, enhance timely access to equipment and reduce barriers to trade.

 Reasons: Since Plenipotentiary 2010, there has been progress in settling many questions raised about the Conformance and Interoperability program.
 Council endorsed a concrete action plan in 2012 (revised in 2013) that allowed the Study Groups to start work investigating conformance testing of ITU-T Recommendations.